cjratcliff/ml-compiled/docs/td.rst

 Prioritized Experience Replay
 ''''''''''''''''''''''''''''''''
-In the standard approach, (eg `Mnih et al. (2013) <https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf>`_) samples are selected uniformly at random from the replay memory.
-Prioritized Experience Replay samples
+Samples from the `replay memory <https://ml-compiled.readthedocs.io/en/latest/td.html#experience-replay>`_ according to a function of the loss.
+In contrast, in the standard approach (eg `Mnih et al. (2013) <https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf>`_) past experiences are selected uniformly at random from the replay memory.

+TODO

 `Prioritized Experience Replay, Schaul et al. (2015) <https://arxiv.org/abs/1511.05952>`_